i05nagai/memorandum/language/english_speaking.md

 * equestrian
 * smolder
 * crack
+    * crack a rat
+    * I couldn't give a rat's ass
+        * I couldnt't give the furry crack of a rat's behind
+        * I don't care
+        * popular variations includes
+            * I don't give a rat's ass.
+            * I don't give a damn.
+            * I don't give a shit.
+            * I don't give a fuck.
     * crack up
         * he cracked me up
+* geriatric
+    * relating to the medical care and treatment of old people
+    * geriatric medicine/patients
+    * Geriatric also means old
 * suite
     * set of rooms
         * a set of connected rooms, especially in a hotel